aldosimon/aldosimon.github.io/_posts/2022-04-15-write-up-suspicious-mshta-Behavior.md

 iEX $H8
 ```

-Tried a bit of magic at the second command so it will be more readable.
-$H3-H6 with the help of $H1 just basically hex that reads "Downloadstring". $H2 was a glorified "New-Object Net.WebClient". and $H8 puts them all together to form an old fashion download using powershell from address mentioned in $H8 (http://193.142.58.23/Server.txt).
+$H3-H6 with the help of $H1 just basically hex that reads "Downloadstring".
+$H2 was a glorified "New-Object Net.WebClient".
+$H8 puts them all together to form an old fashion download using powershell from address mentioned in $H8 (http://193.142.58.23/Server.txt).

 #### log management